Help For Pet Owners Fleeing Family Violence

 Educational Outreach

-Through our Educational Outreach we want to introduce human services professionals to topics that are critical to supporting their clients.
+Through our educational outreach we want to introduce human services professionals to topics that are critical to supporting their clients.
 41% of Canadian households have at least one dog and 38% of Canadian households have at least one cat.
 Those statistics are comparable for other pet species as well.
 These numbers show that a large proportion of clients accessing human service supports will have pets, even if they do not disclose it.

 It is up to the human service professional to ask the right questions.
 Many pet owners in crisis are unable to focus on their own needs until the needs of their pets are met.
 Our goal is to build knowledge and empathy through in-person presentations or through resources so that pet owners in crisis are given access to appropriate support.